Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Methodology

 \subsection{Metrics}

 We measure the effectiveness of the models through widely used metrics in prior code generation work.
-We report the Exact Match (EM) and CodeBLEU~\cite{ren2020codebleu} metrics.
+For experiments on Conala and CodeAlpacaPy, we report the Exact Match (EM) and CodeBLEU~\cite{ren2020codebleu} metrics.
+Given a generated code and a ground truth, the EM returns 1 if both codes are identical, otherwise 0.
 To evaluate the effectiveness of the models on a list of $k \in [1, 10]$ candidates, we report the EM@$k$, which computes the average correct predictions among a list of $k$ candidates.
-Notably, the Pass@k metric is omitted due to the absence of unit tests in both datasets for evaluating the functional correctness of the generated code.
+For our experiments on the APPS dataset, we report two metrics: the average number of test cases passed and Pass@$k$.
+The average number of test cases passed evaluates how well the model performs by measuring the proportion of test cases that its generated code passes for each sample.
+In contrast, Pass@$k$ is a more stringent metric that measures the percentage of problems for which at least one of the top $k$ generated code samples passes all test cases, reflecting the model's ability to produce fully correct solutions within $k$ attempts.